-Felines are hard to read.
-Before attempting to pick your cat up like a baby, try the slow blink test to see how affectionate and trusting your cat is feeling at that moment.
-It’s best to avoid picking up a cat who is not in the mood for it, or you might end up getting hurt.
-It might also take your pet a while to forgive you if you choose the wrong time to pick it up.
+Before picking your cat up like a baby, try the slow blink test to see how affectionate and trusting your cat is feeling at that moment.
+It’s best to avoid picking up a cat that is not in the mood for it, or you might end up getting hurt.

 Relax your face and blink very slowly at your cat.
-Don’t stare at your cat, though – keep your eyes soft and relaxed.
-If your cat returns the love by blinking slowly back, it is ready to be gently picked up.
-If it doesn’t return the blink or instead becomes riled up, it’s best to wait until your cat is feeling calmer.
-Before its usual bedtime, when it is feeling tired and dopey, is an excellent time to try.
+Don’t stare at your cat, though.
+Keep your eyes soft and relaxed.
+If your cat returns the love by blinking slowly back, it is ready to be picked up.
+If it doesn’t return the blink or becomes riled up, it’s best to wait until your cat feels calmer and more relaxed.

 Do Cats Like Being Carried?

-Whether or not a cat likes being picked up comes down to personality.
+Whether or not a cat likes being picked up comes down to its unique personality.
 Certain breeds, like Ragdolls and Ragamuffins, enjoy being picked up and held.
 Cats that are affectionate and docile will love sitting in their owners’ laps and won’t mind having a cuddle.

 Other breeds, including the Russian Blue and American Wirehair, are fiercely independent and prefer to be left alone.
-They will begin to wriggle and squirm the moment they’re picked up and may run away once they’re placed back down.
+They will start to wriggle and squirm the moment they’re picked up and may run away once they’re placed back down.
 Cats with this kind of temperament are unlikely to change.
-Reasons why a cat might not like being picked up include:
+Here’s why a cat won’t want to be picked up:

 Cats Are Easily Scared

-If a cat is easily startled, picking it up might cause unnecessary stress.
-It can be scary for a cat to be scooped up by something much bigger.
-In response, the cat might run away and hide under a bed or other small space, where a human can’t reach it.
+If a cat is easily startled, picking it up might cause stress.
+It can be scary for a cat to be scooped up by someone much larger.
+In response, your cat might run away and hide under a bed or other small space where a human can’t reach it.